open-mmlab/mmskeleton/README.md

     <td><font size="1">Juggling ball<font></td>
   </tr>
 </table>
-Above figures show the neural response of the last layer in our ST-GCN.
+Above figures show the neural response magnitude of each node in the last layer of our ST-GCN.
+The first row of results is from  NTU-RGB+D dataset, the second row is from Kinetics-skeleton.

 ## Prerequisites